coderefinery/coderefinery.org/contact.md

 ### Become an instructor

-Instructors organise and teach Carpentry or/and CodeRefinery workshops to spread data literacy, programmatic skills and best software practices in the Nordics.
+CodeRefinery instructors organise and teach both CodeRefinery and Carpentry workshops to spread data literacy, programming skills and best software practices in the Nordics.

-If you would like to become a [Carpentries instructor](https://carpentries.github.io/instructor-training/), please get in touch with [us](mailto:support@coderefinery.org).
+If you would like to become an instructor for CodeRefinery and/or Carpentry workshops, you should begin by participating in a 2-day [Carpentry instructor training event](https://carpentries.github.io/instructor-training/).
+Please [get in touch](mailto:support@coderefinery.org) if this sounds interesting.

 ### Contribute to teaching material